Vaccitech/HLAfreq/README.md

 When selecting a panel of HLA alleles to represent a population, allele frequency is not the only thing to consider.
-Depending on the purpose of the panel, you should include a range of loci and supertypes (groups alleles sharing binding specificies).
+Depending on the purpose of the panel, you should include a range of loci and supertypes (grouped alleles sharing binding specificies).

 ## Install
 `HLAfreq` is a `python` package available on windows, mac, and linux.
 We recommend installing